KauanMess/IDS-IPS-Implementation-with-Snort/README.md

 # IDS-IPS-Implementation-with-Snort
 A simple project implementing IDS and IPS systems with the Snort tool.
-# IDS Implementation with Snort
+# IDS/IPS Implementation with Snort

 ## Overview
 This project demonstrates the implementation of an intrusion detection system (IDS) using Snort, focusing on detecting and blocking malicious packets on an internal network.